 Key factors to a successful data center relocation are preparation and experience.
 You will need to coordinate proper shutdown, de-racking, server packing, shipping preparation, re-racking, and create a thorough testing plan.
 If you don’t have the internal personnel to execute these tasks properly, find a trained certified partner who can help.
 In the meantime, here are 5 tips from our expert IT Project Managers to help with a stress-free server-moving experience:

 Expert Tip #1 – Create a Server Room Inventory List

 Perform a thorough audit/review of the equipment in your server room(s).
 This helps you recognize critical machines that will need to be moved first and understand the rest of the equipment that is dependent on those machines.
 This will also let you decide which machines need to be upgraded, decommissioned, or replaced during your server relocation.

-Expert Tip #2 – Back up Your Data
+Expert Tip #2 – Prioritize Data Backups and Testing

-Expert Tip #3 – Use Proper Server Packing/Labeling Materials
+Expert Tip #3 – Utilize Proper Server Packing and Labeling Materials